Should You Have a Yearly Lung Cancer Screening?

 Breathe in.
 Breathe out.
 Do you feel your lungs expanding and contracting?
 Your lungs’ primary function is to exchange gas, allowing oxygen to enter your bloodstream while releasing carbon dioxide.
 It’s critically important to keep your lungs healthy by avoiding pollutants and cigarettes.
 The longer you’re exposed to these toxins, the higher your chances are of developing lung cancer.

-Who should schedule a yearly screen for early detection of lung cancer?
+Who should schedule a yearly screening for early detection of lung cancer?

 - Adults between the age of 55-57

-- Able and willing to undergo lung biopsy and/or surgery.
+- Individuals who are able and willing to undergo a lung biopsy or surgery

-How do I schedule a CT screen for lung cancer?
+How do I schedule a CT screening for lung cancer?

-- CT screens are covered by most insurance plans.
+CT scans are covered by most insurance plans.